user-test023/MedPromptCLIP/README.md

 ## Prompt preparation
 You can prepare your own prompt or use the provided prompts in the `genprompt` directory.
 The specific-modality prompts are in the [specific_modal.py](genprompt/specific_modal.py), and the multi-modality prompts are in the [multi_modal.py](genprompt/multi_modal.py).

+You can also use the provided prompts in templates directory.

 ## Experiment
 We conduct three experiment to demonstrate the effectiveness of MedPromptCLIP.Please follow the instructions [EXPERIMENTS.md](docs/EXPERIMENTS.md)